wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-model-driven-apps-in-powerapps/includes/1-introduction.md

 - Create rich, component-focused environments.
 - No code (or very little) is needed.
-- Create complex responsive apps that look great on a variety of devices, while developing them in one environment.
+- Create complex responsive apps that look great on a variety of devices while developing them in one environment.
 - Design capabilities are similar to what's available in the Microsoft Dynamics 365 Customer Engagement platform.
 - Your app can be distributed as a solution.

 ## The approach to making model-driven apps
 Model-driven apps have three design phases: